Sebastianhju/Runeterra-5e/2.0/Rares.md

 - 5000 Gold
 - Warhammer

-**Hammering Haste**: Once a round when you hit an attack roll with _Caulfields Warhammer_ you can recharge one rune or item you have.
+**Hammering Haste**: Once a round when you hit an attack roll with _Caulfields Warhammer_ you can recharge one cahrge on one rune or item you have.

 _You gain +1 to hit and damage rolls using this magical weapon_